What is TEALS?

-TEALS (Technology Education And Literacy in Schools) is a grassroots employee driven program that recruits, mentors, and places high tech professionals who are passionate about digital literacy and computer science education into high school classes as part-time teachers in a team teaching model where the school district is unable to meet their students' Computer Science needs on its own.
+TEALS (Technology Education And Literacy in Schools) is a grassroots employee driven program that recruits, mentors, and places high tech professionals who are passionate about digital literacy and computer science education into high school classes as part-time teachers in a team teaching model where the school district is unable to meet their students’ computer science (CS) needs on its own.

-TEALS work with committed partner schools and classroom teachers to eventually hand off the CS courses to the classroom teachers we team teach with.
+TEALS works with committed partner schools and classroom teachers to eventually hand off the CS courses to the classroom teachers.
 The school will then be able to maintain and grow a sustainable CS program on their own.

 |School Year||Schools||Total Students||AP Students||TEALS Volunteers|

 |2012-2013||35 (7 states)||1500+||400+||100|

 The U.S. is facing a shortage of CS graduates.
 Every year, 80,000 positions requiring a CS degree go unfilled by domestic talent.
 This will cost the U.S. economy $500 billion over the next decade, which vital to our economic competitiveness and national defense.
 By 2018, there will be 1.5 million CS-related jobs available in the U.S. and U.S. college graduates will only be able to fill 29% of them.

 It’s been shown that students’ positive exposure to CS in high school correlates to majoring in CS in college.
 Unfortunately, only 1 out of 10 schools in the U.S offer programming classes.
 Our high schools fail to offer CS because there are not enough qualified CS teachers to meet demand.

 In 2012, only 24,782 out of over 14 million U.S. students took the AP Computer Science A test.
 This number represents less than 0.7% of all AP tests taken.
 TEALS solves this problem by bringing computer science courses into high schools across the nation as a service to schools, students and teachers.

 Quality volunteers make TEALS possible.
 Sign up today to make an impact on this important work.